Freelance Tips: How to Gain Experience as a New Proofreader

-- Ask at your current job if there are any proofreading opportunities to help you practise.
+- Ask at your current job if there are any proofreading opportunities to help you practice.

 - Reach out to non-profits or new companies that produce written content.

-- Take proofreading courses to hone your skills and practise on sample documents.
+- Take proofreading courses to hone your skills and practice on sample documents.

 Following these tips could get you on your way to landing your first paid freelance proofreading job.
 Check them out below.